Tight Lower Bounds and Improved Convergence in Performative Prediction: Performative Risk for Credit-Scoring

 \section{Performative Risk for Credit-Scoring}

 Figure \ref{fig:perf-risk-credit} shows the log performative risk for the credit-scoring environment.
 This metric has been adapted from \cite{pmlr-v206-mofakhami23a}.
 Figure \ref{fig:perf-risk-credit} further substantiates our claims as we see lower oscillations in the risk for larger aggregation windows.
-Furthermore, another important conclusion is that most methods converge to roughly the same/very close performatively stable point as the difference in log performative risk at the end of 50 iterations is negligible between all the methods.
-However, as pointed out in section \ref{sec:eval-metric}, all methods oscillate in a similar range, thus hindering the readability of the plot.\\
+We also note that although larger windows yield more stable trajectories, they can incur worse performative risk along the way before ultimately settling.
+Furthermore, methods converge to roughly the same performatively stable point—as predicted by the theory of a unique stable point in Lemma \ref{lemma:mappings}—since the difference in log performative risk at the end of 50 iterations is negligible between all methods.
+However, as pointed out in Section \ref{sec:eval-metric}, all methods oscillate in a similar range, thus hindering the readability of the plot.

 \textbf{Hyper-parameters.} For our experiments, we fix the value of $\delta = 0.55$.
-The RRM procedure is carried out for a maximum of 50 iterations with a learning rate of $3e$-$4$ and Adam optimizer.
+The RRM procedure is carried out for a maximum of 50 iterations with a learning rate of $3e$-$4$ and Adam optimizer run over A100-40G GPUs.
+Each run only took a few minutes.
 Further, all the experimental results and plots are averaged over $500$ runs, where each run for each method has the same model initialization.
-Thus, the only source of randomization is the sampling under \textit{RIR} mechanism where the sampling changes across different runs but is the same for all the methods given a specific run.
+Thus, the only source of randomization is the sampling under \textit{RIR} mechanism, where the sampling changes across different runs but is the same for all the methods given a specific run.